 Most dry herb vapes go up to over 400 degrees F, which in turn can get the mouthpiece extremely hot.
 Therefore, most dry herb vape kits come with a rubber or silicone extension mouthpiece sleeve, though not all do.
 Always use these to shield & protect yourself from the heat, as your lips are one of the most sensitive areas.
 The higher the temperatures, the more intense the vapor, which can aggravate your throat if you are not used to it.
 It is advisable to always start at the lowest heat setting and work your way up to find a temperature that is efficient while suiting your comfort.
 While some people are not satisfied vaping at lower temperatures due to the light amount of vapor that is usually produced, you should always err on the side of caution to prevent injury over a long period of time.

-Vapor is quite different from smoke, so you must understand that the look & feel will not be the same.
+Vapor is quite different from smoke, so you must understand that the look and feel will not be the same.
 Those who transition into the vaping realm are good to start off with a combustion vape like the AGO Vaporizer.
 Convection vapes will not produce smoke, so do not expect that the vapors will be thick like smoke clouds.
 If the temperature is too low or the vapors are too light for your tastes, simply turn up the heat setting to produce thicker vapors.
 While this will not compare to smoke, the vapor will become noticeably thicker.
 If after this you still do not experience the quality that you seek, then it is advisable to stick with a combustion vape.
 Heavy smokers find this to be a common theme, though eventually come to understand the differences.

 While even the largest dry herb vape battery can be drained rather quickly, it is highly advisable that you bring a USB charger if you intend to be on-the-go, as these vape pens are designed to be portable.
 Depending on your vaping habits, a dry herb vape battery can last you all day long, though out of all the vaping modalities out there (dry herbs, wax, and oil), dry herb vaping through convection draws power from a battery the fastest.
 It is essentially a convection oven with a mouthpiece in your hand for dry herbs, and so the power needed to generate the heat necessary to maintain a steady temperature for an extended amount of time is usually quite large, hence the shorter battery life.

-With current events making brick & mortar stores riskier to approach, the convenience of shopping online is only a small click away!
+With current events making brick and mortar stores riskier to approach, the convenience of shopping online is only a small click away!
 Other than a reputable smoke shop, if you are looking for the best dry herb vape pens on the market, look no further than Dark Side Vapes, where we have some of the most advanced and highly sought after vapes anywhere in the industry!

 Written By: Anthony E.